By Dave Stephens

 JL: Sure, we were all impacted by the recession and then a strong dollar impacting overseas sales.
 We’re frugal, good at tightening our belt and keeping a rainy-day fund.

 GC: Are there other pickup makers you have a lot of respect for, people who excel at what they do, or even pickup designers of the past?
-For me personally, you and Curtis Novak are people whose ethics and craftsmanship I know are
+Personally, you and Curtis Novak are people whose ethics and craftsmanship I know are first rate.

 GC: Maybe this is a touchy question, but how would you compare your company to say the big pickup companies, like DiMarzio, or Duncan etc. I know they each have their own markets they serve, say Duncan is kind of a generic company, DM seems to serve the heavy metal, hard rock genre, my old client EMG had a pretty narrow market of bass players and heavy rock guys.